Judith Krantz, romance novelist, dies at 91

 (CNN)Judith Krantz, whose best-selling romance novels told racy tales of the rich, died of natural causes Saturday, her publicist said.
 She was 91.

+Krantz was the oldest of three children, and the "daughter of worldly and cultivated parents" as she writes in her autobiography.
+Though her interest in clothes began when she was a child, she said she was unpopular growing up, having very few friends until she reached high school.
+She wrote that those years had been "burned into her psyche."

+"I'll probably feel slightly insecure as I breathe my last, still wondering if I'm wearing exactly the right thing," she wrote.

-Krantz graduated from Wellesley College in 1948.
-After graduating, she spent a year in Paris working in fashion public relations.
-When she returned to New York, her hometown, she began her career in magazine journalism.
+In 1948, Krantz graduated from Wellesley College and spent the following year in Paris working in fashion public relations.
+When she returned to New York she began her career in magazine journalism.

 Krantz worked primarily in fashion, working as the fashion editor for Good Housekeeping and writing for outlets such as Cosmopolitan, for which she wrote her best-known article, "The Myth of the Multiple Orgasm."
 She was a journalist for about 30 years before she published "Scruples," her first novel.